Elon Musk's AI company says Grok chatbot focus on South Africa's racial politics was 'unauthorized'

 Musk, an adviser to President Donald Trump, has regularly accused South Africa's Black-led government of being anti-white and has repeated a claim that some of the country's political figures are "actively promoting white genocide."

-Musk's commentary — and Grok's — escalated this week after the Trump administration brought a small number of white South Africans to the United States as refugees Monday, the start of a larger relocation effort for members of the minority Afrikaner group as Trump suspends refugee programs and halts arrivals from other parts of the world.
+Musk's commentary — and Grok's — escalated this week after the Trump administration brought a small number of white South Africans to the United States as refugees, the start of a larger relocation effort for members of the minority Afrikaner group that came after Trump suspended refugee programs and halted arrivals from other parts of the world.
 Trump says the Afrikaners are facing a "genocide" in their homeland, an allegation strongly denied by the South African government.

-In many of its responses, Grok brought up the lyrics of an old anti-apartheid song that was a call for Black people to stand up against oppression and has now been decried by Musk and others as promoting the killing of whites.
-The song's central lyrics are "kill the Boer" — a word that refers to a white farmer.
+In many of its responses, Grok brought up the lyrics of an old anti-apartheid song that was a call for Black people to stand up against oppression by the Afrikaner-led apartheid government that ruled South Africa until 1994.
+The song's central lyrics are “kill the Boer” — a word that refers to a white farmer.

 “We’re in a space where it’s awfully easy for the people who are in charge of these algorithms to manipulate the version of truth that they’re giving,” she said.
 “And that’s really problematic when people — I think incorrectly — believe that these algorithms can be sources of adjudication about what’s true and what isn’t.”

-Musk's company said it is now making a number of changes, starting with publishing Grok system prompts openly on GitHub so that “the public will be able to review them and give feedback to every prompt change that we make to Grok.
+Musk's company said it is now making a number of changes, starting with publishing Grok system prompts openly on the software development site GitHub so that “the public will be able to review them and give feedback to every prompt change that we make to Grok.
 We hope this can help strengthen your trust in Grok as a truth-seeking AI.”

+Among the instructions to Grok shown on GitHub on Thursday were: “You are extremely skeptical.
+You do not blindly defer to mainstream authority or media.”

-Noting that its existing code review process had been circumvented, it also said it will “put in place additional checks and measures to ensure that xAI employees can’t modify the prompt without review.”
-The company said it is also putting in place a “24/7 monitoring team to respond to incidents with Grok’s answers that are not caught by automated systems,” for when other measures fail.
+Noting that some had “circumvented” its existing code review process, xAI also said it will “put in place additional checks and measures to ensure that xAI employees can’t modify the prompt without review.”

+It wasn't the first time xAI has blamed its staff for Grok's behavior, including in February when the tool was instructed to censor criticism of Musk and Trump.

+Igor Babuschkin, a co-founder of xAI, said on X at the time that an employee who “hasn’t fully absorbed xAI’s culture yet” made the change to Grok's instructions without asking anyone at the company for confirmation.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.